Matt Wrack

 Matthew D. Wrack (born 23 May 1962) is a British trade unionist and former firefighter.
 He served as General Secretary of the Fire Brigades Union (FBU) from May 2005 to January 2025.
 He is presently General Secretary of the NASUWT teaching union.
 He was President of the Trades Union Congress from 2023 to 2024.

 Education and early career

-Wrack was born in Manchester to a journalist father, and went to a Catholic grammar school in Manchester.
+Wrack was born in Manchester to a journalist father, and went to a Catholic grammar school in Salford.
 He later studied at the Open University and undertook a part-time master's degree at the London School of Economics.

 Wrack moved to London in 1981 and worked for a time in the DHSS before joining the fire service at his father's suggestion.

 Politics

 Wrack joined the Labour Party Young Socialists in Salford in 1978 and was a member of Farnworth Constituency Labour Party during the period in which the local MP John Roper left Labour to join the Social Democratic Party.

 A union source said Wrack was expelled from the Labour Party in 1990.
 He joined the Socialist Party, which he had left by the time he was elected to lead the Kingston upon Thames-headquartered FBU in 2005.
 His union disaffiliated from the Labour Party in 2004 but reaffiliated in November 2015.
 In 2007, he contributed to the election campaign fund of the Labour MP for Hendon, Andrew Dismore, and in 2012, he campaigned for and donated to the Trade Unionist and Socialist Coalition.
 In March 2016, he rejoined the Labour Party.
 In September 2017, he was listed at Number 87 in 'The 100 Most Influential People on the Left'.